Support

 Background

 CMC’s Cluster operating system is Linux.
 It is strongly recommended that you have familiarity with some Linux commands that enable you to move files, check directories, etc. before using our Cluster.
+We provide some basic Linux instructions on our website:

 CMC staff implemented a job scheduler from IBM in our Cluster called Load Sharing Facility (LSF).
 It runs constantly in the background, and LSF accepts simulation requests from all CAD software loaded on the Cluster.
-CMC provides a list of basic LSF commands for users and a link to the online manual.
+CMC provides a list of basic LSF commands for users and a link to the scheduler’s online manual.

 Logging into the CAD Compute Cluster